ColdFreak/mysite/content/posts/deep-learning-memo.md

 ### Machine Learning

+- If you suspect your neural network is over fitting your data, that is you have a high variance problem, one of the first things you should try probably is regularization.
+The other way to address high variance, is to get more training data that's also quite reliable.

 - Except on very simple problems, `RMSProp` optimizer almost always performs much better than `AdaGrad`, It also generally performs better than Momentum optimization and Nesterov Accelerated Gradients.
 In fact, it was the preferred optimization algorithm of many researchers until Adam optimization came around.